rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 #### Downloading Language Servers

-To download the language server of choice, we open the interface of *Mason* from our editor with the command `:Mason`.
+To download the language server of choice, we open the interface of *Mason* from our editor with the command <kbd>SHIFT</kbd> + <kbd>:Mason</kbd>.
 Suppose we want to install the language server for *Markdown*.
 To do so, we type <kbd>2</kbd> to take us to the `LSP` section.
 Now we go down with the arrow key until we find the language server `marksman`.
 By pressing the space bar we can get some information about the server as you can see in the screenshot below.

 ![Mason Marksman](../images/mason_marksman.png)